Hurricane Harvey already triggering mandatory evacuations in Texas

-Thousands of people fled Texas early Friday as Hurricane Harvey, a life-threatening Category 2 storm, gained strength and hurtled toward the coast.
+CORPUS CHRISTI, Texas — Thousands of people fled parts of coastal Texas on Friday as Hurricane Harvey, a life-threatening Category 2 storm, gained strength and hurtled toward the state.

-Homeowners, businesses and government officials were scrambling to prepare for the potentially devastating storm.
-Forecasters said it could lash the state with significant rain, 125-mph winds and up to 12-foot storm surges.
+Homeowners, businesses and government officials were scrambling to prepare for what could be a devastating storm.
+Forecasters said it has the potential to lash the state with significant rain, 125-mph winds, up to 12-foot storm surges, and "catastrophic" flooding, according to the National Weather Service.

 The Latest